teamdatatonic/propensity-modelling-demo/README.md

 ## Brand Propensity Model for Major Retailer

 Python version: 3.5
+TensorFlow version: 1.13.1

 ### Folders required in package:

 ---

-- `exploration/` - SQL queries for exploratory analysis and Tableau workbook
+- `exploration/` - SQL queries for exploratory analysis
-- `processing-pipeline/` - SQL queries for data preprocessing pipeline in BigQuery
+- `processing-pipeline/` - SQL queries for BigQuery data preprocessing pipeline
-- `ml-engine/` - python package to train estimators locally and/or using ML Engine with hyperparameter tuning
+- `ai-platform/` - python package to train estimators locally and/or using AI Platform with hyperparameter tuning

 ### Files and execution: